 - Roll your clothes to make them more compact.
 It also helps eliminate creasing.

 - Keep heavier items on the bottom to keep the weight off your shoulders as much as possible.
+This is CRUCIAL if you’re traveling with a backpack.

 - Definitely grab some packing cells.
 They help you organize your clothes in smaller bags, so packing your big bag is a breeze!
 They things are life-savers!
 Otherwise your bag will end up one jumbled mess of clothing.